Muirfield/pocketmine-plugins/WorldProtect/README.md

 ### ManyWorlds

-The World Limit functionality requires the use of ManyWorlds teleport.
-Also, if ManyWorlds is installed, the
+If ManyWorlds is installed, the

     /mw ls [level]

 Will show additional information.
+Also, you can enter:

+    /wp ls [level]

+To get world details.

 ### Issues